Dhanudhanaraj/Mini-Project/README.md

 19.While the average age of the 1st and 2nd year students is close to each other, the average age increases as the grade level increases.

 ## RESULT :
-Thus, Data analysis is performed on the given dataset and save the data to a file.
+Thus, Exploratory Data analysis is performed on the given dataset and save the data to a file.